Edu-fv/ml-predictors-min-entropy-estimation/README.md

 - `--autocorrelation_function`: This sets the autocorrelation function.
 Default is 'point-to-point'.
 Possible values: 'exponential', 'gaussian', 'point-to-point', 'constant'.
 - `--is_autoregressive`: Activates the autoregressive mode when set.
 In this mode, the model generates each bit in the sequence based on the previously generated bits.
 By default, this mode is disabled (False).
 - `--evaluate_all_bits`: When enabled, the evaluation of the model will consider all bits in the sequence.
 This is useful for a detailed analysis of the model's performance across the entire bit sequence.
 By default, this is disabled (False).
+- `--gpu_cooldown`: Seconds to wait between runs for GPU cooldown.
+Default is 0 (no waiting).
+Use a value like 180 for experimental runs with multiple `target_bits` or `corr_intensities` to prevent GPU overheating.
+The cooldown is automatically skipped when there is only one run.

 ### Variable ```target_bits```